happysammy/NautilusCSharp/README.md

 > https://github.com/nautechsystems/nautilus_trader

-This means the Python ecosystem can be fully leveraged to research, backtest and trade strategies developed through machine learning techniques, with data ingest, order management and risk management being handled by the Nautilus platform services.
+This means the Python ecosystem can be fully leveraged to research, backtest and trade strategies developed through AI/ML techniques, with data ingest, order management and risk management being handled by the Nautilus platform services.

 Each Nautilus service uses a common intra-service messaging library built on top of the Task Parallel Library (TPL) Dataflow, which allows the service sub-components to connect to central message buses to fully utilize